9 Places You Can’t Miss on the Matakana Coast

 8. MAHURANGI PENINSULA

 The peninsula is home to multiple beaches, bays and parks: take your pick!
-Snells Beach, Sandspit and Algie Bay stands out from the lot.
+Snells Beach, Sandspit and Algie Bay stand out from the lot.

 Pakiri Beach is often described in three words: “pristine white sand.”
 Located only 14km north of Mangawhai, it is a great spot for horse riding, surfing and even bird watching.